Blacklotus89898/MyROS/README.md

 Commonly used language are Python and Cpp with CMakelists.txt and XML config files Hardware components testted: arduino uno, Tensys 4.0, Esp8266, Nvidia Jeston Nano, Thinkpad T490s

-Dependencies:
+## Dependencies:
 - System requires native Ubuntu 20.04
 - Ros-noetic installed on the system and added to source to the environment
-- Use catkin build from the root workspace directory to rebuild the executables
+- Use `catkin build` from the root workspace directory to rebuild the executables

-Todo:
+## Project Structure:
+- Documentation
+- react-ui-app: user interface and control
+- my_controller: controller nodes for starting and stoping processes
+- my_script: launch and script files
+- my_embedded: embedded system code
+- my_sandbox: experiemental environment

+## Todo
-- UI in react with rosbridge //development
+- [ ]  UI in react with rosbridge //development
-- esp8266 rosserial regular and tcp //achieved
+- [ ] esp8266 rosserial regular and tcp //achieved
-- dc motor control
+- [ ] dc motor control
-- servo control
+- [ ] servo control
-- multiple ros with micro ros and ros1
+- [ ] multiple ros with micro ros and ros1
-- research ros2
+- [ ] research ros2
-- stm32 ros integration
+- [ ] stm32 ros integration
+- [ ] CI/CD
+- [ ] Docker container

 Running the project:
 TO BE COMOPLETED

-ROS Commands:
+## ROS Commands:
 - roscd <package name>
 - rosed <target_edit_file_name>
 - rostopic list